Last updated 2018 10 06

 There is a specialized branch of such art, perspective street art, something that M.C.
-Escher did not focus on.
+Escher never touched on.
 A more specific designation of such art is anamorphic painting.
 That is not a modern art form but goes back to the exploration of perspective in painting during the Early Renaissance, close to 500 years ago.

 Main Entry: ana·mor·phic